Kaljurand/K6nele/about.md

 languages.

-The main goals of the Kõnele project are to provide Estonian speech recognition on the Android platform, and to provide grammar-based speech recognition for highly accurate voice command applications.
+The main goals of the Kõnele project are to provide Estonian speech recognition on the Android platform, and to provide grammar-based speech recognition for voice command applications.
-Kõnele is an open, configurable and powerful alternative to speech recognition services currently available on Android.
+Kõnele is an open, configurable and powerful alternative to the speech recognition apps and services currently available on Android.

 <table>